 Choosing computational resources

-Tools in the previous section can also be manually submitted directly to Stampede.
-This is a good idea if you know (or strongly suspect) that a tool will exceed the walltime on the local cluster.
+Tools that can run on more than one computational resource are, by default, automatically directed to the most suitable and readily available resource automatically by Galaxy.
+However, these tools also have the option for you to manually select the resource.
+Although not designed for typical usage, manual selection can be a good idea if you know (or strongly suspect) that a tool will exceed the allocation (time limit or memory) on a given resource.
 On the form for these tools, a Job Resource Parameters parameter is available that, if selected, will display a Compute Resources selection parameter.
-The options for this parameter are:
+The possible options (not all are available for every tool) for this parameter are:

 User data and job quotas

-Jobs that have low mamory and CPU requirements are subject to the following limits:
+Jobs that have low memory and CPU requirements are subject to the following limits:

 Tools utilizing multiple CPUs and over 8 Gb of RAM are subject to stricted limits: